 Sasabe John Doe is the name given to the remains of a young man who was found near Sasabe, Arizona on the 21st of December 2000.

-John Doe was discovered by a rancher in a remote desert area which is northwest of La Rosa Ranch Road and Highway 286 and is close to several ranches.
+John Doe was discovered by a rancher in a remote desert area which is northwest of La Rosa Ranch Road and Highway 286 which is close to several ranches.
 The area is five miles west of Sasabe, and just three miles north of the US/Mexico border.

 His fingerprints were collected and run by AFIS and the United States Border Patrol, but no matches were discovered.
 His dental records and DNA are reportedly available.